ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/02-amortised-analysis.md

 looks at the cost of the entire series and "charges" each individual operation with a share of the total cost.

-The standard example for amortised analysis is dynamic arrays which were introduced in section @sec:dynamic-arrays.
+The standard example for amortised analysis is dynamic arrays which were introduced in @sec:dynamic-arrays.
 In that section we gave an informal argument why it is important to grow the array in the right way.
 If we do it by doubling the array size, we get *amortised* constant time for all basic operatinos, but if we do it in the wrong way we get linear time operations in the worst case.